Sol-Global/Ovel/README.md

 # Ovel

-Ovel is a Python CLI app that lets you calculate the minimum and maximum orbital velocity around a planet given the altitude.
+Ovel is a Python CLI app that lets you calculate the minimum and maximum orbital velocity around a planet, using the given orbital altitude (in kilometers).

-## Installation
+## Run the Application

 ### Linux
 ```sh